WU-Dongze/WU-Dongze.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-My main contibutions in MetaLoc contains two parts: 1) Model Development, and 2) Mathematical Derivations.
+My main contibutions in MetaLoc contains two parts: 1) Model Development, 2) Mathematical Derivations, and 3) Code and Dataset Maintainance.

-The MetaLoc includes two paradigms:
+The development of Model-Agnostic Meta-Learning with Domain Generalization (MAML-DG)
+===